WithPrecedent/theory/README.md

 * Split: divides data into train, test, and/or validation sets once or iteratively through k-folds cross-validation.
 * Encode: converts categorical features into numerical ones, using category-encoders methods.
 * Mix: converts selected features into new polynomial features, using PolynomialEncoder from category-encoders or other mathmatical combinations.
 * Cleave: creates different subgroups of features to allow for easy comparison between them.
-This stage is of particular importance to academic research and has largely been omitted from existing efforts to theory machine learning.
+This Phase is of particular importance to academic research and has largely been omitted from existing efforts to theory machine learning.
 * Sample: synthetically resamples training data for imbalanced data, using imblearn methods, for use with models that struggle with imbalanced data.
 * Reduce: selects features recursively or as one-shot based upon user criteria, using scikit-learn and prince methods.